StephanGocht/VeriPB/README.rst

     i [C: ConstraintId] cnf [D: DIMACS style clause]

-Verify that C implies D. Currently only a syntactic check is performed, i.e. it checks that the degree of C is >= degree of D and for coefficients a_i (b_i) of C (D) it holds that a_i <= b_i.
-The current implementation requires the literals in both constraints to have the same sign.
+Verify that C implies D, i.e. it is possible to derive D from C by adding literal axioms.

 (j) implies and add
 ---

-Identical to (i)mplies but also adds the constraint that is implied to the database
+Identical to (i)mplies but also adds the constraint that is implied to the database.

 reverse (p)olish notation
 ----